Deputy Mayor of Toronto

 The deputy mayor of Toronto is a member of Toronto City Council appointed to assist the mayor of Toronto.
-One councillor is designated for statutory purposes and additional deputy mayors may be appointed to represent the mayor on an honourary basis, but with no statutory authority.
+One councillor is designated for statutory purposes and additional deputy mayors may be appointed to represent the mayor on an honorary basis, but with no statutory authority.

-Jennifer McKelvie has served as the statutory deputy mayor since her appointment by Mayor John Tory on November 16, 2023.
-Additional deputy mayors have not been appointed in the 2022–2026 council term.
+Ausma Malik has served as the statutory deputy mayor since her appointment by Mayor Olivia Chow on August 10, 2023.
+Chow has named three additional deputy mayors: Paul Ainslie (Scarborough), Amber Morley (Etobicoke), and Michael Colle (North York).

 Statutory deputy mayor

-The member designated for statutory purposes is known as the first deputy mayor.
-This councillor performs the roles and functions assigned to the "deputy mayor" in various chapters of the municipal code.
+The member designated for statutory purposes is sometimes known as the first deputy mayor.
+This councillor performs the roles and functions assigned to the "deputy mayor" in the City of Toronto Act and various chapters of the Toronto Municipal Code.
 The statutory deputy mayor has all the rights, power and authority of the mayor created by council, and is the vice-chair of the executive committee.
 The statutory deputy mayor typically acts when the mayor is unable to.